Nonlinear-Control-EMAE-485/Nonlinear-Control-EMAE-485.github.io/pages/about.md

 ## Logistics
-- The class will be Tuesdays and Thursdays from 10-11:15 EST in Glennan 458
+- The class will be Tuesdays and Thursdays from 10-11:15 EST in Glennan 716
-- Office hours are TBD
+- Office hours are Thursdays 11:15-12:15 EST in Glennan 458
 - Homework assignments will be due at 23:59 EST two weeks after they are assigned.
 - [Teams](https://teams.microsoft.com/l/team/19%3Axw6ZHsqkQFYHyLjFcTr0LogwoQtx4DWkzV7smA_i3Ms1%40thread.tacv2/conversations?groupId=d8520b3e-9de1-4238-8222-b9224fd71a1c&tenantId=dc1c97ee-7a12-4624-9a01-9ad4f05d1311) will serve as our discussion platform